AhmadKheder/-learning-journal/Learning Markdown.md

  remember that short-term frustration will likely result in long-term improvement of your abilities – if you just stay with it.
 A growth mindset opens you up to more creativity and possibility, and you discover you are able to achieve more and set higher goals.

+ Here  some of reminders that keep myself in a growth mindset and some of I don't :grin:
+- [x] Start the day with a positive affirmation.
+- [x]  Focus on the good things, however small.
+- [ ] Find humor in bad situations.
+- [x] Turn failures into lessons.
+- [] Transform negative self-talk into positive self-talk.
+- [x] Focus on the present.
+- [x] Find positive friends, mentors and co-workers.